gazebosim/docs/edifice/install_osx_src.md

 ## Troubleshooting

+### No rule to make target `/usr/lib/libm.dylib', needed by `lib/libignition-physics3-dartsim-plugin.3.1.0.dylib'.
+Stop.

+Try to run `brew outdated` followed by a `brew upgrade` may fix some of it.

 ### Unable to find `urdf_model.h` error

 After installing all the dependencies and starting the build process, you may encounter an error that looks like this: